Written by Tiago Silva. Updated on 30, May 2023

 Google pays attention primarily to URLs and lastmod in some situations.
 Their documentation explicitly says that Google doesn't consider priority in a sitemap.

-Further, John Mueller wrote in 2017 that "The URL + last modification date is what we care about for websearch.".
-In 2015 John also said that "Priority and change frequency doesn’t really play that much of a role with sitemaps anymore".
+Further, John Mueller wrote in 2017, “The URL + last modification date is what we care about for web search.”.
+In 2015, John also said, “Priority and change frequency doesn’t really play that much of a role with sitemaps anymore”.

 It's important to mention that a URL’s position in the sitemap doesn’t matter because Google doesn't crawl pages in order of appearance.

-The most common sitemap location is in the root directory, for example: Domain.com/sitemap.xml.
+The most common sitemap location is in the root directory: Domain.com/sitemap.xml.

-You can put a sitemap anywhere on the site, but it will only affect the descendant directories.
-This is why it's recommended to put sitemaps in the root directory like in the example above.
+You can put a sitemap anywhere on the site, but it only affects the descendant directories.
+This is why putting sitemaps in the root directory is recommended, like in the example above.

-Putting a sitemap on sub-folder like Domain.com/blog/sitemap.xml will only affect URLs at the blog directory (Domain.com/blog/), leaving out all the URLs of the root directory like Domain.com/about or Domain.com/service-1.
+Placing a sitemap on a sub-folder like Domain.com/blog/sitemap.xml will only affect URLs at the blog directory (Domain.com/blog/), leaving out all the URLs of the root directory like Domain.com/about or Domain.com/service-1.

 Robots.txt files usually mention the sitemap location, helping crawlers find them.